louisbichard/notes/Revision/Entrepreneurship and innovation/questions_regarding_exam.md

 	"What barriers to __firm growth__ are often encountered by the entrepreneur (10 marks)"

  Are we talking about general barriers to the business growth, or specifically originating from the entrepreneur themselves?

+# Is there a difference between basic uses of IP and using IP to protect 'ideas' thus they need answering differently?

+	####With reference to the main types of __intellectual property__ describe how inventors can protect their ideas.
+In each case briefly explain the process for securing intellectual property rights on an idea (20 marks)